w3c/wai-tutorials/source/forms/labels.html.erb.md

 #### Using aria-label
 {:.ap}

-In this example, the `aria-label` attribute provides the label to assistive technology.
+The `aria-label` attribute can also be used to identify form elements.
+This approach is generally well understood by screen readers and other assistive technology, but, unlike the [`title` attribute](#using-the-title-attribute), does not convey the information to visual users.
+Example:

 {::nomarkdown}
 <%= code_start %>